 The cuisine of Guizhou, known as Qian cuisine is one of China's eight famous cuisines.
 It is called Qian cuisine because Qian is the Chinese short name for Guizhou Province.
 Guizhou cuisine is spicy like Sichuan Cuisine, but that is where the similarities end.
-The cuisine in Guizhou is sour and spicy, making it unique amongst China's cuisine styles.
+The cuisine in Guizhou is sour and spicy, making it unique among China's cuisine styles.
 The locals love their Guizhou cuisine and cannot bear to go even a day without eating it.
-There is an ancient local saying which states "Without eating a sour dish for three days, people will stagger with weak legs".
+There is an ancient local saying that states "Without eating a sour dish for three days, people will stagger with weak legs".
 This gives a fairly good idea of their love for their local cuisine.
-For visitors to Guizhou, great places to pick up local snacks and food are the Hequen Road near River Park and the Shaanxi Road near the spray pond.
+For visitors to Guizhou, great places to pick up local snacks and food are Hequen Road near River Park and Shaanxi Road near the spray pond.

 Fish in Sour Soup:

 Fish in Sour Soup is a staple of the local Guizhou people's diet.
 It can be found at almost every meal.
 It is a dish very popular with visitors.
 The more you eat, the more you will want it.
 The Fish in Sour Soup comes from Kaili, a minority area in Guizhou's southeast.
 The soup broth is the most important part of the broth and it is made with sticky rice, wild tomatoes, peppers, shallots, ginger, and other vegetables.